-We are a centre for popularisation of various sciences, especially in the field of inanimate nature.
-First of all, it is of course astronomy, but we do not avoid geology, chemistry, physics, mathematics, geography and others… And we do it all in the form which is understandable for the lay audience, entertaining and also interactive.
-We are not a scientific workplace, but you can meet science at every turn in our centre.
-It is because we are also engaged in promotion of Brno universities and big scientific projects carried out in the area of Brno.
+We are a centre for popularization of various sciences, especially in the field of inanimate nature.
+First of all, it is of course astronomy, but we do not avoid geology, chemistry, physics, mathematics, geography and a lot of other fields.
+All of that in a form which is understandable, entertaining and interactive.
+We are not a scientific workplace, but you can encounter science at every step.
+We are also engaged in promotion of Brno universities and big scientific projects carried out in the area of Brno.

 What will you find in our centre?

 Selling and booking of the tickets with a small astronomical shop, as well as a place to sit down with simple refreshment facilities and exhibitions, that is what the foyer of the Brno Observatory and Planetarium offers.
 Perhaps the most interesting is a huge picture of a small part of the constellation of Vela (Sails), where a very massive star exploded 11 thousand years ago.
 The Foyer is open during the day without a guide.

 The building of the Brno Observatory and Planetarium was reconstructed in modern functionalist style in 2010 and 2011 by the company Skanska a. s.
 Brno according to the design of the architect Martin Rudiš.
 Inside you can find 47 km of cables ensuring all data transfers and 25 km of electric wiring.
 The unique sheathing of the whole building is decorated with 8,576,389 holes.
-The total amount of the building investment reached CZK 92.4 million, of which CZK 65 million came from the European funds and 27.4 million from the city of Brno).
+The total amount of the building investment reached CZK 92.4 million (CZK 65 million from the European funds and 27.4 million from the city of Brno).
 The building of the Brno Observatory and Planetarium got an award of the Building of the Year of the Czech Republic 2012 and also a nomination for the Mies van der Rohe Award 2013.

 The Brno Observatory was open on 16 October 1954.
 At that time it only had one cupola with a smaller telescope.
-The first significant transformation happened in 1959, when another building was finished containing a lecture hall, observation point and first of all a projection planetarium made by the company Carl Zeiss Jena, which created an illusion of the star sky on the cupola with a diameter of 8 meters.
-It was right there where for several next decades all educational programmes for schools and the public, fairy tales for children, series of poetry as well as scientific seminars took place.
+The first significant transformation happened in 1959, when another building was finished containing a lecture hall, observation point and first of all a projection planetarium made by the company Carl Zeiss Jena ZKP-1, which created an illusion of a starry sky on the dome with a diameter of 8 meters (the device is still in operation).